MetaMask/metamask-docs/services/reference/starknet/quickstart.md

 ### Node (JavaScript)

-In these examples,you'll use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as your package manager.
+In these examples, you'll use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as your package manager.

 #### Node Fetch